 Flat roofs and the related parapet walls shall create rooflines compatible with the overall character of the existing topography.
-All flat roofs shall be enclosed by a parapet wall that is a minimum of eighteen (18) inches taller than the immediately adjacent flat roof surface.
+Flat roofs shall be enclosed by a parapet wall that is a minimum of eighteen (18) inches taller than the immediately adjacent flat roof surface (unless using a contemporary architectural style that requires a minimized roof - which must be approved by the ARC).
 Continuity of parapet walls in flat roof areas is required.
 Flat roofs shall be finish coated with an acceptable material to color blend with the exterior wall color of the Residential Unit or Structure that meets building and fire codes.
 White, off-white, or reflective finished-coated flat roofs are prohibited.
 An Owner-provided sample of proposed flat roof materials and colors will be reviewed by the ARC during the submittal review process.
 All proposed flat roof materials and colors will be reviewed on a case-by-case basis.